veloduff/deploy-secure-nodejs-env/README.md

 To use the setup command `setupBeanstalk.py`, you can clone the repo, but do not clone it in the same directory as the Node.js app.

-There are no dependencies for running the setup command, but you should be familiar with the files and directories that are created (in the output below and the [Documentation](https://veloduff.github.io/deploy-secure-nodejs-env/)).
-The command is **run at the root of the Node.js project directory**, and has one required argument: the location of the SSL certificates directory (which you provide).
+There are no dependencies for running the setup command, but you should be familiar with the files and directories that are created (shown in the output below and the [Documentation](https://veloduff.github.io/deploy-secure-nodejs-env/)).
+The setup command is **run at the root of the Node.js project directory**, and has one required argument: the location of the SSL certificates directory (which you provide).

 There a few prompts for the commands:

-1. For the `-d` parameter, you will be asked if you are sure that this is the location you want to use.
-As this directory should not be publicly accessible (i.e., not on GitHUb), it is worth double checking it is in a secure location.
+1. For the `-d` parameter, you will be asked if you are sure that this is the location you want to use to create your SSL key/certificate files.
+As this directory **should not be publicly accessible** (i.e., not on GitHUb), it is worth double checking it is in a secure location.
-1. You will also be prompted for the location of both the `.gitignore` and `.ebignore` files.
+1. You will also be prompted for the location of both the `.gitignore` and `.ebignore` files. (can optionally select "NONE")

 The output below shows which files and directories are being created.
 Each of these is described in detail in the [Documentation](https://veloduff.github.io/deploy-secure-nodejs-env/).